thefrontside/microstates/README.md

 ## chaining transitions

+Transitions can be composed out of any number of subtransitions.
+This is often referred to as "batch transitions" or "transactions".
+Let's say that when we authenticate a session, we need to both store the token and indicate that the user is now authenticated.
+To do this, we can chain transitions.
 The result of the last operation in the chain will be merged into the microstate.

 ```js
 class Session {